14 Day Croatia Itinerary – Zagreb, Dubrovnik & Beyond

 Croatia Travel Blog_14 Day Croatia Itinerary

-To some, Croatia might seem like a relatively small country.
-However, this area is rich in culture, history, and natural beauty.
 From the Slavonic plains, over the hills of Zagorje and the Dinarid mountains, all the way to the crystal-clear Adriatic Sea and its rugged coastline – Croatia is the perfect destination for a trip of any length.
 However, it’s small enough to cover much of it in 14 days.

-There are multiple routes you can take through Croatia in two weeks, and it all depends on your preference.
-Roughly speaking, you could divide Croatia into continental and the Mediterranean part.
 We’ll share one 2-week Croatia itinerary that’ll take you throughout most of Croatia so you can experience its diversity and an additional one focused on the less visited inland part of Croatia.

-14-Day Croatia Itinerary Option – Popular Route
+2-Week Croatia Itinerary – Popular Route Option

 Best Places To Visit In Croatia For Couples - Zagreb Licitar Croatia